-CAUTION: If you suspect the presence of combustible gas, carbon monoxide, hydrogen sulfide, or an abnormal oxygen condition (not 20.9%) in the monitoring environment, use the calibration kit and the zero air calibration cylinder to introduce "fresh air" to the sample draw adapter and verify an accurate zero setting.
+CAUTION: If you suspect the presence of combustible gas, toxic gases, or an abnormal oxygen condition (not 20.9%) in the monitoring environment, use the calibration kit and the zero air calibration cylinder to introduce "fresh air" to the sample draw adapter and verify an accurate zero setting.

-- 1. Verify that the sample-draw detector is sampling a fresh air environment (environment known to be free of combustible gas, CO, H2S, and of normal oxygen content, 20.9%). - 2.
+- 1. Verify that the sample draw detector is sampling a fresh air environment (environment known to be free of combustible gas or toxic gasses and of normal oxygen content, 20.9%). - 2.
 Open the housing door. - 3.
 Set a voltmeter to measure in the millivolt (mV) range. - 4.
-Check the zero reading for the CO channel. - Plug the voltmeter into the test points in the AMP 1 section of the main circuit board.
-Plug the positive lead into the test point labeled CAL+1; plug the negative lead into the test point labeled CAL-1. - Verify a voltmeter reading of 100 mV (± 2 mV). - If necessary, use a small flat-blade screwdriver to adjust the zero pot until the voltmeter reading is $100 \text{ mV} (\pm 2 \text{ mV})$. - 5.
 Check the zero reading for the H2S channel. - Plug the voltmeter into the test points in the AMP 2 section of the main circuit board.
-Plug the positive lead into the test point labeled CAL+2; plug the negative lead into the test point labeled CAL-2. - Verify a voltmeter reading of 100 mV (± 2 mV). - If necessary, use a small flat-blade screwdriver to adjust the zero pot until the voltmeter reading is $100 \text{ mV} (\pm 2 \text{ mV})$.
+Plug the positive lead into the test point labeled CAL+2; plug the negative lead into the test point labeled CAL-2. - Verify a voltmeter reading of 100 mV (± 2 mV). - If necessary, use a small flat-blade screwdriver to adjust the zero pot until the voltmeter reading is $100 \text{ mV} (\pm 2 \text{ mV})$. - 5.
+Verify a reading of 0% LEL at the controller.

-- 6. Verify a reading of 0% LEL on the LEL channel at the controller. - If the display reading is 0% LEL, the combustible detector is in normal operation. - If the display reading is not 0% LEL, perform a zeroing operation at the controller.
-See the controller operator's manual for instructions. - 7.
-Verify a reading of 20.9% oxygen on the oxygen channel at the controller. - If the display reading is 20.9% oxygen the oxygen detector is in normal operation. - If the display reading is not 20.9% oxygen, perform a fresh air adjustment operation at the controller.
-See the controller operator's manual for instructions. - 8.
-Remove the voltmeter from the test points. - 9.
+If the display reading is 0% LEL, the combustible detector is in normal operation.

+If the display reading is not 0% LEL, perform a zeroing operation at the controller.
+See the controller instruction manual for directions.

+- 6. Verify a reading of 20.9% oxygen at the controller.
+If the display reading is 20.9% oxygen the oxygen detector is in normal operation.
+If the display reading is not 20.9% oxygen, perform a fresh air adjustment operation at the controller.
+See the controller instruction manual for directions. - 7.
+Remove the voltmeter from the test points. - 8.
 Close the housing door.